micro-nova/AmpliPiWallPanel/README.md

 Set up an MQTT broker with Home Assistant if you haven't already.
 It's recommended to use the Mosquitto MQTT broker addon with Home Assistant, you can install it by following the steps [here](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md).

 ### 2. Configure Home Assistant
-Open your configuration.yaml (if you don't know how to do this follow the steps under editing configuration.yaml [here](https://www.home-assistant.io/docs/configuration/#editing-configurationyaml)) and add the following lines replacing  ``{Room Name}`` with the name of the room you placed your wall panel in and ``{Switch Name}`` with what you want the respective switch to appear as.
+Open your configuration.yaml (if you don't know how to do this follow the steps under editing configuration.yaml [here](https://www.home-assistant.io/docs/configuration/#editing-configurationyaml)) and add the following lines replacing  ``{Room Name}`` with the name of the room you placed your wall panel in and the ``{Switch Name}``'s with what you want the respective switches to appear as in Home Assistant.

     mqtt:
 		switch:
 		    - unique_id: {Room Name}_wallpanel_left
-		      name: "{Switch Name}"
+		      name: "{Switch1 Name}"
 		      state_topic: "home/{Room Name}/wallpanel/relay1/status"
 		      command_topic: "home/{Room Name}/wallpanel/relay1/cmd"
 		      payload_on: "on"